amgadmadkour/notes/docs/ml/type/unsupervised-learning.md

 # Unsupervised Learning

-Unsupervised learning uses **unlabeled data** for training.
-This is particularly useful in problems where it is difficult to obtain labeled data.
-Unsupervised learning algorithms are useful for discovering patterns in data.
-The goal of unsupervised learning is use a feature vector as input and either outputs a feature vector or a label/value.
-For example, a **clustering** algorithm takes a feature vector as input and outputs a label. **Dimensionality reduction** algorithms take a feature vector as input and output a feature vector with less features.
-Also, **anomaly detection** algorithms take a feature vector as input and output is a real number indicating the degree of anomaly.
+- Unsupervised learning uses **unlabeled data** for training.
+- This is particularly useful in problems where it is difficult to obtain labeled data.
+- Unsupervised learning algorithms are useful for discovering patterns in data.
+- The goal of unsupervised learning is use a feature vector as input and either outputs a feature vector or a label/value.

+## Use Cases

+- ***Clustering*** algorithm takes a feature vector as input and outputs a label.
+- ***Dimensionality reduction*** algorithms take a feature vector as input and output a feature vector with less features.
+- ***Anomaly detection*** algorithms take a feature vector as input and output is a real number indicating the degree of anomaly.

 ## Examples